ExistOS-Team/ExistOS-For-HP39GII/README_en.md

 |Windows|`ninja edb_flash_loader`|
 |Linux|`make edb_flash_loader`|

-The calculator will reboot, this will flash OSLoader to calculator.
+This will flash OSLoader to the calculator.

+Your calculator will reboot automatically.

 #### ExistOS